 LRISS creates partnerships, delivers education, surveys watersheds and removes invasives to protect social, cultural, environmental and economic values in the Lillooet region.

 LRISS employs an Executive Director to implement our program activities.
-We have seasonal staff to assist with our field and outreach program in the summer months.
+We have an Assistant to the ED & seasonal staff to assist with our field and outreach program in the summer months.
 Currently Jacquie Rasmussen is our Executive Director.

 Contact her directly: Jacquie@Lriss.ca